What Can You Do With a Doctorate in Nursing?

 Here are the general steps to follow to get your doctorate in nursing:

-• Step 2: Gain clinical experience in one of the various nursing specialties, as most doctoral programs require applicants to have practical nursing experience.
+- Step 2: Obtain your registered nurse (RN) license and gain clinical experience in one of the various nursing specialties.
+Most DNP programs require applicants to have practical nursing experience, but this is less common for PhD programs.

 How Much Does a Doctorate in Nursing Make?